 Typically, this phase of the investment can last anywhere from a few months to a few years.
 In a heavy value-add investment, where most, if not all, the units need to be updated, the unit renovations can take 12 to 18 months or longer.

 Renovations typically start with the vacant units.
-Then, as leases come due, those tenants have the opportunity to move into the freshly renovated units (and most of them are ecstatic when they see the brand new units).
-Renovations then continue in the units those tenants vacate, and on and on until all the units get updated.
+Then, as leases come due, those tenants have the opportunity to move into the freshly renovated units (and most of them are ecstatic when they see the stainless steel appliances and new countertops) at market rents.
+Renovations then continue in the units the tenants vacate, and on and on until all the units get updated.

 How Commercial Assets Are Valued

-With a commercial asset, however, the valuation is based on how much money the asset generates, so every additional dollar of rent that an asset can bring in contributes to the value of the property.
+With a commercial asset, however, the valuation is based on how much money the asset generates, so higher rents significantly increase the value of the property.

-In the case of value-add multifamily properties, as the units are renovated, they’re able to fetch a rent premium.
-For example, whereas an existing unit might rent for $800, an updated unit might rent for $900.
+In the case of value-add properties, as the units are renovated, they’re able to fetch a rent premium.
+For example, whereas an existing unit might rent for $800, a unit with interior upgrades might rent for $900.

 I get it.
 This $100 may not seem like much.
 But, think about it this way.
 An additional $100 a month is $1,200 per year.
 And that’s just for that single unit.
-If the apartment complex has 100 units, that’s an additional $120,000 per year in rental income.
+If the apartment complex has 100 units, that’s an additional $120,000 per year in rental income across the whole value add property.

 Plus, when you work in some underwriting and cap rate magic, that $120,000 per year in additional revenue equates to roughly $1,200,000 in additional equity.
 Roughly.